 Need more advice?
 Check out our detailed list of working from home tips.

 How Do I Find Legitimate Work From Home Jobs?

 Discover work from home job opportunities by tapping into your professional network and building a portfolio online.
 Over the past few months, I tried several services employers use.
 If you need work today, consider using Solid Gigs, Bonsai, and Flexjobs for your job search.

 Flexjobs is particularly useful if you're a freelancer working because finding the next work at home-based jobs is almost as important as having the current one.
 It costs approximately $15 per month, although Flexjobs regularly discounts this price for remote workers.

 What Are the Best Work from Home Tools?

-Most work at home jobs require a desk, computer and somewhere you can focus.
+Most work from home or WFH jobs require a desk, computer and somewhere you can focus.
 If a home office is unavailable, create a space free of distractions like a television, phone or game console.
-You’ll need several other tools too.
+You'll need several other tools too.

 What it's for: Zoom is used to collaborate and meet with people around the world, including team members, employers, clients, and interviewees.

 Video conferencing tools like Zoom enable you to be part of a wider team, even while working remotely.
 You can see each other, join in discussions, share documents and collaborate.
 I also use Zoom to record interviews for articles I'm researching.